symotedz/web-analytics-system/info/system.md

 - Generating admin form in the super-admin and admin interface that will input the password
 - And Then other interfaces will login to the portal using username and password provided.
 - Admin will be provided login credentials from super-admin portal
+- There is one user login form only,,so depending on the input credential system should know the user, and redirect him/her to her interface
+- portal.
+- Login, Logout, Cookies, LocalStorage(indexedDB)